-There’s nothing more soul-nourishing than a big bowl of soupy noodles.
+There’s nothing more soul-nourishing than a big bowl of noodles.

-Especially if they’re coming to you courtesy of ex NOPI and Berber & Q chef Luke Findlay who decided to set up the now cult underground supper club Sūpa Ya Ramen in his very own home.
+Especially if they’re coming to you courtesy of ex-NOPI and Berber & Q chef Luke Findlay, who started out running an underground supper club Sūpa Ya Ramen in his very own home.
 That house quickly became home to a string of sell-out pop-ups, collabs, and take-overs.
 Enough, indeed, to warrant a permanent restaurant.